 This vanilla cake recipe can also be used to bake a two-layer cake.
 I like to use two 8" or 20cm cake tins.
 Follow the instructions to make the cake batter then divide the batter equally between the two cake tins.

-Smooth out the cake batter and bake on the centre rack for 25-35 minutes or until a cake tester comes out clean from the centre of both cakes.
+Smooth out the cake batter and bake on the center rack for 25-35 minutes or until a cake tester comes out clean from the center of both cakes.

 Note - you can use a kitchen scale to get equal amounts of batter in the cake tins.